AkanshGrover/GutenbergScraper/README.md

 # GutenbergScraper
 GutenbergScraper is a simple command-line tool for scraping books from [Project Gutenberg](https://www.gutenberg.org/).
-It allows users to download books in various formats by specifying the author's ID.
+It allows users to download books in various formats by specifying the author's ID or by specifying the subject/genre.

 ## Installation
 1. Clone this repository: